Edwardlzy/models/README.md

 The [research models](research) are a large collection of models implemented in TensorFlow by researchers.

 The [tutorial models](tutorials) are models described in the [TensorFlow tutorials](https://www.tensorflow.org/tutorials/).

+I used this module to build a traffic light recognizer which can detect and recognize red and green signal of traffic lights.